astrivant/polyad/docs/graphs/replication.md

 KEDA supplies a requested count through `/scale`; Polyad decides whether the resulting execution topology satisfies [GraphRules](graph-rules.md#polygraphs-and-autoscaling).
-The rule check runs again before each execution creation and scale-in deletion, using fresh graph specifications and owned children, rather than cached status measurements.
+The rule check runs again before each execution creation and scale-in deletion, using fresh graph specifications and owned children.
 PolyGraph rules participate in these checks, including a parent's recursive limits declared with `scope: Boundary`.

 ```mermaid